 Sauce

-- Ketchup: for that tangy and sweet taste.
+- Ketchup: To add that tangy and sweet taste.

 - Salt

-- Shaoxing Wine (optional): a Chinese rice cooking wine available at Asian grocers.
-Or substitute with dry sherry or dry white wine.
+- Shaoxing Wine (optional): A Chinese rice cooking wine.
+Or use dry sherry, dry white wine, or chicken broth.

-- Ginger: or substitute with ¼ teaspoon of ground ginger powder.
+- Ginger: Or use ¼ teaspoon of ground ginger powder.

 Expert Tips

 - Use fully ripe, vibrant, sweet tomatoes with a thin skin for best taste.
-I recommend using Roma, Plum or Vine tomatoes as they're sweeter.
+I recommend using Roma, Plum, or Vine tomatoes.

-- Beat the eggs until smooth until there are no egg whites, about 30 seconds.
+- Beat the eggs until there are no egg whites, about 30 seconds.

 - Use a large non-stick pan for easy cooking and cleanup.

 - Don't overcook the eggs as they will cook later in the sauce.
-Only cook them until they've taken shape but are still glossy looking.
+Only cook until they take shape and are still glossy.

 - Cook the tomatoes skin-side down so the skin can cook faster.